NETWAYS/check_prometheus/README.md

 ## Usage

-### Health

-Checks the health or readiness status of the Prometheus server.

-* `Health`: Checks the health of an endpoint, which always returns 200 and should be used to check Prometheus health.
-* `Ready`: Checks the readiness of an endpoint, which returns 200 when Prometheus is ready to serve traffic (i.e. respond to queries).

 ````
 Usage:
   check_prometheus [flags]
   check_prometheus [command]

 Available Commands:
-  alert       Checks the status of an Prometheus alert
+  alert       Checks the status of a Prometheus alert
   health      Checks the health or readiness status of the Prometheus server
-  query       Checks the status of an Prometheus query
+  query       Checks the status of a Prometheus query

 Flags:
   -H, --hostname string    Hostname of the Prometheus server (default "localhost")